I kill for my own amusement. Indiscriminately. Out of curiosity.

 Our teachers explain that people were brainwashed.
 That they were scared for their own lives.
 That they wanted to survive in the ‘in-group’.
-They assure us, that now we know.
-Nothing like that can ever happen again.
-But me and my friends shake our heads.
-We still don’t understand.
-We above all, we will never participate in such an atrocity.
+They assure us that nothing like that can ever happen again.
+But I still don’t understand.
+I would never participate in such an atrocity.
 There must be something wrong with them, the Nazis.
 A sickness.
 That they would do something so terrible, that they would lose all compassion and humanity, be so insensitive to another being’s suffering.
 That those responsible are able to live with their guilt, their shame and that so many were even happy about the acts they committed.
 It all seems incomprehensible.

-In my 20s I read the history of IBM who built their company by creating machines to catalog the Jewish people for the third Reich.
+I am twenty and I read the history of IBM who built their company by creating machines to catalog the Jewish people for the third Reich.
 Why did they do it?
 I buy Mein Kampf on the black market to try and get inside the head of Hitler.
 Then I fall asleep to it.
-He might have been a great orator but he was a rubbish writer.
+He might have been a great orator but he was a tedious writer.
 I shake my head and I still don’t understand.

 I realise that this sickness, it has not gone.
 On the contrary, it is everywhere.
 Still.
 But I, I am not a part of it.
 I hate it.
 And I will fight it with every bone in my body.

 As a new-found feminist I denounce objectification, the act of treating men or women, as things.
-It is, I am told by Terry Pratchett, the true definition of sin.
 But I am still confused.
 Because objectification is everywhere, magazines, television.
 Even more confusing is that in certain situations people like to be treated like things.
 Power dynamics in the bedroom or cogs in the corporate wheel serving a defined function.
 People are commoditized and no-one, so they tell me at work, is irreplaceable.
 How bad is objectification really?
 Looking at a pair of boobs on a billboard…harmful, human or both?

 Then I have children.
 I fight for equality.
 For my boy to treat women with respect, be proud of his integrity and for my girl to love herself and speak her mind without fear.

-Then one day my 3 year old daughter brings me a spider with only 4 legs.
+Then one day my three year old daughter brings me a spider with only four legs.

 “Look mummy, his legs come off really easily.”

-She picks another off to demonstrate.
-And as I look down at the spider, struggling to support his body weight, images from my own childhood start to flash through my mind.
+She picks off another.
+And as I look down at the spider, struggling to support his body weight, images from my own childhood start to flash through my mind, and with them Nazi propoganda: Jews were insects.
 I say

 “Poor spider.
 Don’t do that darling.
 And try to imagine how it would hurt if someone pulled your legs off.”